 As you can see by the list of new Parker real estate listings above, prices here vary considerably.
 For example, you’ll find older homes downtown under $400,000.
 Or, you’ll find new custom homes outside the city from over a $1M.
 You’ll find many of Parker homes downtown priced on the lower end.
 Because, downtown Parker real estate is older and smaller.
 Instead, look toward the subdivisions outside the city limits in Pradera and The Timbers to find larger custom homes.
 Also, discover some of the hidden pockets of custom homes scattered throughout the outlying area.

-Parker is located just Southeast of downtown Denver in Douglas County and has excellent access to I-25, E-470, and the Denver Tech Center.
-Parker is particularly known for its charming, Western/Victorian-style downtown area.
-It is also a city that is “on the move” and expanding with new real estate subdivisions, shopping centers, and recreation areas.
+Parker is located just Southeast of downtown Denver in Douglas County.
+It enjoys excellent access to I-25, E-470, and the Denver Tech Center.
+This historic Denver suburb is particularly known for its charming, Western and Victorian-style downtown area.
+Also, its a city that is “on the move” and expanding. new real estate subdivisions, shopping centers, and recreation areas are popping up continuously.

 The city of Parker is served by the Douglas County School District.
 With more than sixty schools in Douglas County, this growing and dynamic district is the fourth largest district in the state.
-Douglas County prides itself on manifesting a positive environment where trust, hard work, and quality processes in every school.
+Douglas County prides itself on its positive environment including trust, hard work, and quality processes in every school.

 The district is also renown for providing their faculty with continuous education and training.

 Parker has a great variety of relocation housing options for its residents.
 Because, award-winning suburban subdivisions, older and and private golf communities provide a variety of options.

 Have a question about Parker, Colorado real estate?
 Please use our easy to follow form below and we’ll get back to you quickly!